-For the past two years, I have been working as a postdoctoral fellow at the Georgia Cancer Center where I have analyzed high-dimensional datasets (single-cell RNA sequencing) using machine learning methods and topological data analysis, and I have been developing a biology data science tool (TECAT) to help other researchers study telomere lengths in humans.
+I am currently working as a Data Scientist at the Huntsman Cancer Institute where I lead the development of advanced data science tools to streamline data management processes for researchers.
+My primary focus involves designing and implementing automated ETL workflows into cBioPortal, enhancing research data accessibility and analysis capabilities across the institute.
+Prior to this role, I worked for two and a half years as a postdoctoral fellow at the Georgia Cancer Center where I analyzed high-dimensional datasets (single-cell RNA sequencing) using machine learning methods and topological data analysis, and developed biology data science tools including TECAT to help other researchers study telomere lengths in humans.
 This builds off of my graduate work at Cornell University where I explored the effects of radiation on telomere lengths which recapitulated results from my mentor, Dr. Chris Mason's NASA Twin Study.
 My approach to research is informed by my experience in the 82nd Airborne Division, where I served two tours of duty and managed a 240B gun team.
 I take pride in producing work that is easily communicated and executable, whether by experts or high-school students, making my datasets public and annotating my code so that my work is accessible to everyone as science moves into the realm of big data analysis.
 I write code for humans not machines.

 Jul 2004 - Jul 2008